Vauxhall Adam review

-Funky bright colours and option of painting the roof a different shade to the rest of the car give buyers the opportunity to really put a personal stamp on their Adam.
+Funky bright colours and the option of painting the roof a different shade to the rest of the car give buyers the opportunity to really put a personal stamp on their Adam.
 We'd always advise buyers to think of the residual values when speccing their car and avoid doing anything too outlandish, though.

 The Adam's looks might suggest that it's fun, vibrant and sporty but this isn't borne out when you get behind the wheel.
-It grips the road well, but he ride quality is too harsh and you get very little feedback from the front wheels through the steering.
+It grips the road well, but the ride quality is too harsh and you get very little feedback from the front wheels through the steering.

-The Adam arrived with a choice of dated engines already seen in the Corsa supermini and these units do little to help matters.
+The Adam arrived with a choice of dated engines already seen in the last-generation Corsa supermini and these units do little to help matters.
 Although they will most likely be reliable, on the performance front they don't offer enough power and torque to make the most of the Adam's light chassis.

 The recently launched 1.0-litre three-cylinder turbo petrol engine provides a more fitting driving experience, its 113bhp and 170Nm of torque will see you hit 0-62mph in 9.9 seconds and on to a 121mph top speed.